rachelkraft/ArchProjTeam1/README.md

 Across the different algorithms, the oldest, Mersenne Twister, is slower across the board, but only by a few microsends.
 The other three are extremely similar.
 Interestingly, the MacBook 2015 and Ubuntu 18.04 have the least amount of variance.

-## Discussion/Results
-Our discussion of the graphs and results

-## Threats to Validity
+## Future Work/Challenges/Threats to Validity
-I think we should add in this section, since it will be public

-## Future Work
-Future work

-## Challenges
 List some of our challenges or challenges that people might run into

 ## References